 The Proposed Development will be constructed over a 30-month period.
 Forestry felling works are likely to commence several months in advance of substation earthworks / construction and have therefore been included within this assessment.
-No traffic movements are anticipated with regards to peat excavation on the project.
+No traffic movements are anticipated with regards to transportation of excavated peat on the Project due to on-site use / restoration.

-The estimated number of vehicle movements during construction, including both light and heavy vehicles, is summarised in Table 9.3.
-Table 9.4 provides an estimate of vehicle movements per month.
+9.5.9 The estimated number of vehicle movements during construction, including both light and heavy vehicles, is summarised in Table 9.3.